 Information for New Students

 Congratulations on your acceptance to the School of International Service!
 We are excited that you will be joining us in the upcoming semester.
-On this page, you will find information to help you prepare before you arrive.
+On this page, you will find information to help you prepare before you arrive on-campus.
 Please feel free to contact SIS Graduate Advising if you have any questions.

 NOTE: In order to access resources on this page, you may be prompted to log in to a Microsoft page using your AU credentials (email address and password).
 Please use username@american.edu.

-Fall 2024 Registration Steps
+Fall 2025 Registration Steps

 1. Review New Student Registration Instructions.